saatvik-tikoo/saatvik-tikoo/README.md

-It is my persional Website.
+It is my personal Website.
 Feel free to check it out at saatvik-tikoo.github.io